Skip to Content

 The beautiful Butchart Gardens

-The ferry to Victoria is around 90 minutes long and leaves from the Tsawwassen terminal around 40 minutes from downtown Vancouver arriving in Victoria’s Swartz Bay terminal.
-The ferry leaves every two hours and costs $18.50 CAD for adults each way with BC Ferries.
+The ferry to Victoria is around 90 minutes long and leaves from the Tsawwassen terminal arriving in Victoria’s Swartz Bay terminal.
+The ferry leaves every two hours and costs $19.10 CAD each way with BC Ferries.
 Or you can always book a tour from Vancouver to Victoria as another option.

 Once in Victoria, this historic city will take your breath away.
 Be sure to ride in a pickle boat through Victoria Harbor, visit the Royal BC Museum, or walk the inner harbor.
-There are plenty of fun things to do in Victoria to keep you busy.
+We have plenty of ideas in our guide on what to do in Victoria to keep you busy.

-You can go on your own, or you can book one of the tours to Butchart Gardens.
-Tours are the better option since transport is all organized for you.
-One of the most popular tours in Vancouver is actually this Victoria and Butchart Gardens day tour.
-The price might seem expensive at $264 CAD but it is a 13-hour long tour that is certainly filled with fantastic stops, including the scenic ferry to Vancouver Island, a tour of downtown Victoria, and a visit to the gardens.
+You can go on your own, but I think tours are the better option since transport is all organized for you.
+One of the most popular tours in Vancouver is this Victoria and Butchart Gardens day tour.
+The price might seem expensive at $277 CAD but it is a 13-hour long tour that is filled with fantastic stops, including the scenic ferry to Vancouver Island, a tour of downtown Victoria, and a visit to the gardens.
+It’s also a highly-rated tour with 2,000+ reviews to check out!

-If 13 hours sounds too long for you, there are some tours that actually fly there!
+If 13 hours sounds too long, there are some tours that actually fly there!
 The flight tours are more expensive, but the scenic ride over to the island is an experience in itself, not to mention it is way quicker!

 Related Read: Stop into Cathedral Grove on Vancouver Island while you’re there – with giant Douglas Firs, this place looks (and smells!) amazing in the rain.